maurodaprotis/eslint-config-restrictor/README.md

 ## Add additional configuration

-A few extra configuration files are available but they require additionals dependencies
+A few extra configuration files are available but they require additionals dependencies.
+You can combine them.

 ### React